Viking Ingvar

 Review of Viking Ingvar

-The Viking Ingvar (MS Pakhomov) ship cruises on Volga river in Russia, departing from St Petersburg and Moscow.
-This Viking cruise ship is named after Ingvar - son of Prince Rurik (Viking by origin), he was raised by and later succeeded his uncle Prince Helgi (Oleg) as a ruler of the huge Kievan Rus empire.
+The Viking Ingvar (MS Pakhomov) cruises on the Volga River in Russia, departing from St Petersburg and Moscow.
+This Viking cruise ship is named after Ingvar, the son of Prince Rurik (of Viking origin).
+He was raised by his uncle, Prince Helgi (Oleg), and later succeeded him as ruler of the vast Kievan Rus empire.

 Viking Ingvar cruise ship (Russia, Volga River) MS Pakhomov

-Main Dining Room is named Neva Restaurant.
-The ship has the following facilities:
+The Main Dining Room is named the Neva Restaurant.
+The ship features the following facilities:

 • Atrium lobby (Reception)